Liechtenstein's Castles

 • The Princely House of Liechtenstein is said to be worth $5 billion, making it Europe’s wealthiest royal family.

-• There is no doubt that Liechtenstein is one of the most notorious tax havens in the world.
+• There is no doubt that this country is one of the most notorious tax havens in the world.
 In recent years, foreign governments and international organizations have pressed the country to comply with international tax laws and be more transparent to shake off its bad image.
 Since then, it has been removed from the OECD’s list of uncooperative tax havens.

-What You Need to Know About Visiting Liechtenstein & Liechtenstein’s Castles
+What You Need to Know About Visiting Liechtenstein

 • You can visit these five castles in one day; however, note that you can not enter or tour Vaduz.